graalvm/native-build-tools/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Ideally, please provide a link to a repository which reproduces the issue, with instructions on how to use.
+When possible, provide a link to a repository which reproduces the issue, with instructions on how to use.
 The reproducer **must** make use of either the Maven or Gradle plugin.

 Steps to reproduce the behavior: